develop4God/habitus_faith/README.md

 - **i18n:** flutter_localizations
 - **Testing:** flutter_test

-## 📈 Roadmap
+### 📈 Roadmap
-- v1.1: Push notifications, reports
+- v1.1: Push notifications, weekly reports
-- v2.0: ML-based predictions, wearables integration
+- v2.0: ML-based predictions, wearables integration, group challenges

-## 🤝 Contributing
+### 🤝 Contributing
 1. Fork repository
-2. Feature branch
+2. Create your branch
 3. Add tests
 4. Ensure all tests pass
 5. Format and analyze code
 6. Pull request

+---

-## 📄 License / Licencia
+### 📄 License

-**English**

 This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).

 You are free to:

 - **Share** — copy and redistribute the material in any medium or format
 - **Adapt** — remix, transform, and build upon the material

 Under the following terms:

-- **Attribution (BY)** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+- **Attribution (BY):** You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-- **NonCommercial (NC)** — You may not use the material for commercial purposes.
+- **NonCommercial (NC):** You may not use the material for commercial purposes.

 For the full license text, see the LICENSE file or visit:
 - [Summary](https://creativecommons.org/licenses/by-nc/4.0/)
 - [Legal Code](https://creativecommons.org/licenses/by-nc/4.0/legalcode)

+© 2024 develop4God

 ---

-## 🙏 Acknowledgments
+### 🙏 Acknowledgments
-- Flutter, Riverpod, Firebase, Gemini, Open Source
+Flutter, Riverpod, Firebase, Gemini, and the open source community

-## 📞 Support
+### 📞 Support
 - Email: support@develop4god.com
 - Docs: [docs/README.md](docs/README.md)
 - Issues: [GitHub Issues](https://github.com/develop4God/habitus_faith/issues)
 - Discussions: [GitHub Discussions](https://github.com/develop4God/habitus_faith/discussions)

-## ⚡ Quick Commands
+### ⚡ Quick Commands
 ```bash
 flutter pub get
 flutter gen-l10n